 Various choices are available, here the 9” Spectre P/N 4770 is a nice choice on SD Pace’s 2.8 V6.

 Notice He is running an A/C unit too.
 Top hose connect from the water neck on the intake routed to the top left of radiator is one such modification recommended for a better fit down below with the modified Thermostat housing.
 More on the recommended options later.
 Not shown is his Electric Power Steering (EPS).
 Smart Guy:)

 Consist of 2 pieces, comes with Adj arm.
 An option for you Guys & Gals wanting to have a “Cool”Alpine.
 PIC’s are available for How to do the A/C.

-I like the Delco single wire.
-It is available in about any parts store if you should need one while away from home.
-Another one popular is the Hitachi 14231 (Advance Auto) from a 1973 Datsun Truck.
+I like the A/C Delco single wire mainly because it is available in about any parts store if you should need one while away from home.

-The two piece bracket mounting holes are slotted allowing for precise alignment of your alternator.
+2 piece allows for precise alignment of your alternator.
 Below PIC shows Bracket in place w/bolts.

 Solenoid to starter Standard A32-1L 1 gauge 32” long.
 Runs from starter solenoid on firewall to the starter.